-The SD for oncology training must be an ACVIM Oncology Diplomate.
+The SD for oncology training must be an ACVIM Oncology Diplomate (a residency trained individual whom has not completed Board-Certification is not acceptable as an SD).
 The SD for all supplemental training should be an ABVS-approved or EBVS-approved board- certified specialist, but not necessarily an ACVIM Oncology Diplomate.
 The SD in the discipline oversees the activities of the resident during each rotation, (for example the ACVR radiologist during the imaging rotation is considered the SD).
 An SD in supplemental rotations must have full-time status during the period of supervision, even if they have a less than 100% FTE the remainder of their time at the SI.